 Stress, depression, and management of side effects during cancer treatment are the main reasons that many cancer patients opt for home care service when recovering at home.

 They prefer the safety of their own homes where they can enjoy the comfort of familiar surroundings as well as the support of family and friends.
 When a patient chooses to recover at home, the team that cares for them consists of case managers, nurses, physical therapists, doctors, and the patient’s family.

 Although home care may be emotionally worthwhile for patients, it can be draining – both physically and mentally – on family and friends.

 The strain of caring for a chronically ill patient has been shown to result in major depression, severe anxiety, and even post-traumatic stress disorder (PTSD).
+Some patients will recover during the course of home care, while others may continue to decline.
 Family members must cope with many drastic changes related to the disease.
 However, bonds with the patient can also be strengthened.

 Home care staff will utilize on-site medical equipment, assist during visits from other medical personnel – such as physical therapists, prepare patient meals, oversee personal hygiene, and administer prescribed medication.

 1. Acute Home Care: The goal of this service is to teach the patient and family about essential care until the patient is able to manage their recovery independently.

 2. Long-Term Home Health Agency: This type of agency monitors the patient for a fixed number of hours per week.
 They assist with any changes or side effects of cancer treatments as well as other health issues.